 Capital gains is calculated by taking the purchase price plus any commission or fees paid minus what you sold if for.

 In some countries, including the Unites States, there is a distinction between short term and long term capital gain, where the short term is for any asset that is bought and sold in less than one year.

-In these countries, short term gain is considered a normal source of income, and is subject to the standard income taxation system and rate (which is usually significantly higher).
+Short term gain is considered a normal source of income, and is subject to the standard income taxation system and rate (which is significantly higher than long term capital gain).